Birth Control

 The pill is oral contraception taken once-a-day, every day.

-The pill releases hormones into your bloodstream that prevent your ovaries from releasing eggs and thicken your cervical mucus to stop sperm from entering your uterus.
-On average, about 9 out of every 100 women using the Pill will become pregnant each year.
+The pill releases hormones into your bloodstream that prevent your ovaries from releasing eggs and thickens your cervical mucus to stop sperm from entering your uterus.
+On average, about 9 out of every 100 women using the pill will become pregnant each year.

 There are many types of the pill, so you have options when it comes to the formula that works best for you.